Internships for High School Students Near Me: Your Ultimate Guide

 Here’s how:

-Build Your Profile.
+Build your profile.
 Create a LinkedIn profile with a professional photo and a concise summary of your interests and goals as a high school student.
 Include any volunteer work, extracurricular activities, or projects that showcase your skills.

-Expand Your Network.
+Expand your network.
 Search for local professionals or people working in fields you’re interested in.
 Send a polite connection request with a short, personalized message.

-Request Informational Interviews.
+Request informational interviews.
 Once connected, ask if they’d be open to a brief virtual chat to discuss their career path and any advice they have for high school students interested in internships.

 How to find high school internships at businesses near you